 Many events and uplifting occasions have taken place since then.
-In 2002 Durham Road Baptist Church celebrated it 125th aniversary.
+In 2002 Gateshead Central Baptist Church celebrated it 125th aniversary.
 We praise God that He continues to inspire people to come and worship and serve Him today.

 In May 2019 we began an exciting new chapter in the life of our church.
 We have temporarily moved out of our building on Durham Road while building work is being done.
 The sanctuary has been sold to a developer who has received planning permission to convert the original building into apartments.
 The old church hall will remain a place of worship.
 It is currently being redesigned and refurbished, and we will move back in once these works have been completed.

-The people of Durham Road Baptist Church will continue to meet together to worship God, no matter where that may be.
+The people of Gateshead Central Baptist Church will continue to meet together to worship God, no matter where that may be.